rpgreview/papersandpaychecks/pnp.md

 ## 2.2 The Resistentialist Environment

 **Alcohol**

+> "Work is the curse of the drinking classes"
+--- First attributed to Oscar Wilde, 1902

 A character may drink a quarter of their STR in as standard doses with no immediate ill-effects.
 For example, a standard dose of alcohol is 10 grams, approximately 250ml of beer, 125ml of wine, or a 30ml nip of high strength spirits.
 If the number of standard doses exceeds this value, they must make a STR characteristic test with a target number of 7.
 If they fail, they will feel nauseous, but with no additional effects.
 Regardless of whether they fail or succeed, they will gain a temporary bonus of +1 CHA, representing a lowering of internal social barriers.